luisrmsantos/costs/README.md

 In the project directory, you can run:

 ### `npm start`
+### `npm run backend`

+This project is only frontend, it's necessary to run this command to build the backend.

 Runs the app in the development mode.\
 Open [http://localhost:3000](http://localhost:3000) to view it in your browser.